MicrosoftDocs/sql-docs/azure-sql/database-watcher-manage.md

 To create and manage database schema over time, and to ingest monitoring data, database watcher requires membership in the **Admins** RBAC role in the data store database.
 Database watcher does not require any cluster-level access to the Azure Data Explorer cluster, or any access to other databases that might exist on the same cluster.

-If you create a new Azure Data Explorer cluster, or select a database on an existing cluster while creating a watcher, this access is granted automatically if the user creating the watcher is a member of the **Owner** RBAC role for the cluster.
+If you create a new Azure Data Explorer cluster and database, or select a database on an existing cluster while creating a watcher, this access is granted automatically if the user creating the watcher is a member of the **Owner** RBAC role for the cluster.

-If you change the data store for an existing watcher, or if you use a database in Real-Time Analytics on a free Azure Data Explorer cluster, you need to grant access as described in this section.
+If you change the data store for an existing watcher, or if you use a database in Real-Time Analytics or on a free Azure Data Explorer cluster, you need to grant access as described in this section.

 ### Grant access to an Azure Data Explorer database using the Azure portal